kalavattam/protocol_chipseq_signal_norm/workflow.md

 Note: If using a high-performance computing cluster (HPCC), request an interactive node to ensure adequate resources for running code in the below chunks.
 The specific command (e.g., `grabnode` at Fred Hutch Cancer Center) will depend on the job scheduler setup.
 This step is unnecessary if running the code on a local machine.

+Note: For detailed instructions on keeping your local version of the 202X_protocol_ChIP repository up-to-date, please see [this GitHub gist](https://gist.github.com/kalavattam/76f123011e8dcd77b445a72d23a64036).

 ---
 <br />